About 65 vehicles involved in 3 interstate crashes in Centre County due to snow squalls

 The danger for motorists is not only the sudden drop in visibility but also that roads can go from dry to wet to snow covered in a minute, Sosnowski said.

-The worst of the snow squalls passed through the area by 3 p.m. and remaining flurries will disappear after sunset, he said.
+The worst of the snow squalls passed through the area by 3 p.m. and remaining flurries should have disappeared after sunset, he said.

-He said people should be on the look out for black ice Friday night, which can happen quickly after sunset.

-Bridges and overpasses ice over quickly, as do surfaces not hit by the sun during the day, he said.

 Saturday’s temperatures will rival some of the coldest the county has had this winter, but snow squalls are not expected, Sosnowski said.